bwmaples/HookJITCompileMethod/README.md

 # HookJITCompileMethod
-Developed in Visual Studio 2019
+Developed with Visual Studio 2019

 An attempt at using easyhook hook JIT